GaryChengld/LearningAWS/DAV-C01-preparation.md

 An EC2/On-Premises deployment hook is executed once per deployment to an instance.
 You can specify one or more scripts to run in a hook.
 <img src="https://media.datacumulus.com/aws-dva-pt/assets/pt2-q56-i1.jpg">

+#### CLI

+* The --dry-run option checks whether you have the required permissions for the action, without actually making the request, and provides an error response.
+If you have the required permissions, the error response is DryRunOperation, otherwise, it is UnauthorizedOperation.

 ### Refactoring

 #### SQS